\

 Contact us

-This is not just a rebranding exercise but also signifies a moderate shift in their approach and functioning.
+28digital is the new name of EIT Digital since 2025.
+This is however not just a rebranding exercise but also signifies a moderate shift in their approach.
 It will from now on be centered around 3 keywords:

 Partnerships group the EC and private and/or public partners, to coordinate and streamline the research & innovation initiatives and funding in some selected key domains.